-CNC Mill Setup is an introductory course in the setup 3 axis CNC mills through practical application.
+An introductory course in the setup 3 axis CNC mills through practical application.
 Every aspect of machine setup is covered from selecting the starting stock to performing a first article inspection on the completed part.
 Students will load tools, set up work-holding fixtures, set work and tool offsets.
 Students will verify their setup is correct before machining by running a graphic simulation and above-part verification.
 They will cut the first piece and inspect their own work, adjusting offsets as necessary to produce a part within customer specification.